-Posted on behalf of Phillips Disability, P.C. on Aug 22, 2017 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Aug 22, 2017 in Qualifying Conditions

 Amputation is the loss of an arm, hand, leg or foot, which can occur as a result of a medical complication, traumatic accident, work accident or incident related to military service.

 Because this type of loss could have a significant impact on an individual’s ability to maintain work, amputees may be eligible for Social Security Disability benefits if they meet certain criteria.

 However, the application process for disability benefits can be complicated and requires detailed documentation of your amputation and its effects on your life.
-A knowledgeable Phoenix Social Security Disability attorney at Phillips Disability can assist you in filing a claim or appealing a denial for Social Security Disability benefits.
+A knowledgeable Phoenix Social Security Disability attorney at Dayes Law Firm PC can assist you in filing a claim or appealing a denial for Social Security Disability benefits.
 Schedule a free case consultation today.